 What was the message?
 Malachi urges the people to renew their promise to follow the LORD.
 He looks ahead to the final days when all people will be judged by God.

 Mal 1:1-5 Malachi reminds the people of Israel how much the LORD loves them.
-The LORD has blessed the descendents of Jacob (Israel), but has destroyed the land of Esau’s descendents (Edom) (see the feature on Edom).
+The LORD has blessed the descendants of Jacob (Israel), but has destroyed the land of Esau’s descendants (Edom) (see the feature on Edom).